dpizzuto/microfrontends-integration-pattern/README.md

       ReactDOM.render(<MyCustomReactComponent {...props} />, this);
     }
 ```
-Notice that default **render** function is different from the actual **ReactDOM.render** function.
+>The default **render** function is different from the actual **ReactDOM.render** function.

 Also here we found at the end of component the customElement definition:

 ```javascript
   customElements.define('react-el', ReactElement);
 ```
-Note that to let compiler interpret the code above you need _babel_ with various plugins and loaders.
+To let compiler interpret the code above you need _babel_ with various plugins and loaders.

-The build here is more tricky because you can't use _yarn_ easily so instead it's possible to use _webpack_.
+The build here is more tricky because you can't use _yarn_ easily so instead we use _webpack_.
 To do that some changes are needed to **_package.json_** file.
 Here the most important:

 ```javascript
 {